- img 3 loading...

 Greetings and welcome to Hill House

 After I started releasing house mods for Skyrim I received several requests for a home which would be suitable for the darker characters so I thought I would give it a try.
 For inspiration I looked to a movie called The Haunting, the 1963 version, in which the main character was the house, Hill House.
 It was a very old dark house but it still remained grand and beautiful.
-That is what I was trying to accomplish with this mod, the Gothic version of a Vampire home.
-If you are a fan of Bethesda’s view of how Vampires live you will be disappointed in Hill House.
-There are no puddles of blood, no bloody bones and skulls scattered everywhere, no cages to lock up your hapless victims and no torture devices because I was after grand not gruesome.
+This is what I was trying to accomplish with this mod, the Gothic version of a creepy home.
+If you use Hill House as a home for your Vampire character and are a fan of Bethesda’s view of how Vampires live you will be disappointed in Hill House.
+There are no puddles of blood, no bloody bones and skulls scattered everywhere, no cages to lock up your hapless victims and no torture devices because I was after grand not gruesome These things are not something that I use while playing Skyrim and I have no desire to mod them so Hill House will never have these additions.
+They will have to be something that you add yourself for your own personal game play.
+Hill House was built as a grand home for a beautiful young woman, not as a vampire house.
+It only fell into that roll after years of being abandoned.
 I wrote a back story that explains why Hill House is where it is, why it was built and how it came to be deserted.
 I put the story at the very bottom of this page if you are interested in reading it.

 While I wanted the home to work for Vampires, I didn't want it to be just for Vampires.
 However Vampires have very different eating and sleeping needs than everyone else so I decided that the house needed to be able to change to suite those different needs.
 Rather then create two different versions of the house I scripted the items in the dining room and in both of the bedrooms to be changeable.
 You will find two buttons in the dining room and a button for each bed.
 The bedroom buttons will swap out beds for coffins.
 The dining room buttons will swap out the standard food for a blood feast as well as some of the furniture colors to match the different table settings.
 You can change things back and forth as you like and as often as you like.
 Unfortunately there are no double coffins so those with spouses can’t share a coffin.